andrewcbuensalida/formik-yup-form/README.md

 ////////////////////////////////////////////////////////////////////
-to make a pr from the cmd, checkout feature branch, then gh pr create --base <branch you want to merge into, probably staging>
+to make a pr from the cmd, checkout feature branch, then gh pr create --base <branch you want to merge into, probably staging (not origin/staging)>
 this will create the feature branch in github, then make a pull request to staging

 OR